 Three of Patraw’s ASU recruiting classes were ranked in the top 20, including a top 10 class in 2000, while a fourth class was ranked 10th in the West Region.
 She successfully recruited a National Player of the Year finalist, a Pac-10 Player of the Year, a Pac-10 Freshman of the Year, six All-America selections and 22 academic All-Pac-10 honorees.

-Additionally, three of her student-athletes played on the U21 U.S. National Team, and two advanced to the U.S. National Team.
-Three of her former players went on to professional careers in the women's professional soccer league, the WUSA.
+Additionally, three of her student-athletes played on the U21 U.S. National Team, and two advanced to the U.S. National Team, with one earning a starting spot on the US Team that won the Gold Medal in the 2012 London Olympics.
+Four of her former players went on to professional careers in the women's professional soccer league.

 An All-Central Region selection, Patraw was a starter on the University of Wisconsin's 1988 NCAA Final Four squad.
 She also started on the Badgers' 1990 squad that was ranked second in the NCAA.
 An Academic All-Big Ten selection, she also participated in the Olympic Festival as a player.
 Patraw earned her Bachelor of Arts degree in Journalism at Wisconsin in 1991.
 In October of 2006, Patraw was inducted into her high school's athletic hall of fame at Mounds View High School in Arden Hills, Minnesota.